-It stands to reason that if you want your MIDI drum fills to sound truly 'live', you're going to have to play them in yourself in real time, rather than click each hit in individually using the pencil tool in your DAW's MIDI editor.
+It stands to reason that if you want your MIDI drum fills to sound truly 'live', you're going to have to play them in yourself in real time using a MIDI keyboard or pad controller, rather than click each hit in individually using the pencil tool in your DAW's MIDI editor.

 Here's how it's done…

 For more on creating MIDI drum fills, read the full cm Guide to Drum Fills in the July issue of Computer Music (CM231).